BonEvil/code-challenge/README.md

 I use the term ‘3rd-party’ here somewhat loosely.
 This dependency is actually my own open-source project.

 #### BuckarooBanzai
 This is a networking layer that I created and have updated to use modern concurrency idioms.
-The documentations is not complete as I have only recently been able to start detailing its use.
+The documentation is not complete as I have only recently been able to start detailing its use.
 Feel free to look it over as well as part of how I design my projects.

 https://github.com/BonEvil/BuckarooBanzai